ambaye15/AQSM_SW1PerS/docs/instructions.md

     -  1 - Rocking
     -  2 - Flapping
     -  3 - Flapping and Rocking
-- `fps`, `frame_count`, `duration` - proivdes the fps, total number of frames and duration of video
+- `fps`, `frame_count`, `duration` - proivdes the fps, total number of frames and duration of the video
 - `name` - Unique identifier for each entry, structured as (child-date\_study).

-This `.pkl` file contains all necessary pre-processing data for the analysis, while still allowing room for further modifications or new ideas using the raw MediaPipe keypoint data.
+This `.pkl` file contains all necessary pre-processing data for the analysis, while allowing room for further modifications or new ideas using the raw MediaPipe keypoint data.

 ### `YOLOv5l/`